Is Dr. Brandt Cruelty-Free?

 Dr. Brandt is NOT Cruelty-free.
 Dr. Brandt Skincare pays and allows their products to be tested on animals when required by law.
 Also, Dr. Brandt sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.

 Dr. Brandt’s Animal Testing Policy

-Using Dr. Brandt Skincare’s online store locator feature, I was able to find a number of stores throughout China that carries their products.
-This is evidence that Dr. Brandt is selling their products in Mainland China where animal testing is required by law for all imported cosmetics.
+Using Dr. Brandt Skincare’s online store locator feature, I was able to find a number of stores throughout China selling their products.
+This further confirms that Dr. Brandt is selling its products in mainland China.

 Cruelty-Free Alternatives to Dr. Brandt:

 Looking to switch to cruelty-free products?
 Here are some cruelty-free alternatives similar to Dr. Brandt:

 - Perricone MD – some vegan options